 You might assume these non-stick pans are safe… But, every single one contains PFAS-based Teflon.

 The only cookware without Teflon?
 The Healthiest Cookware Materials from earlier, and the nine brand picks below that.
 Plus, any others you find that specify “PTFE-free.”

 It’s essential to use only the safest cookware materials… The wrong choice can damage your health and the planet.

 So, any small step you take benefits the world, your family’s health and safety, and even your wallet!

 Well, this wraps up the best, healthy non-toxic cookware guide—

 You discovered both the worst and the safest cookware materials.
 Then, you found nine of the best non-toxic cookware options offered today.

 Hopefully, this guide helps you know what to avoid and which of the healthiest cookware materials you’ll choose when buying new safe pots and pans!

 Now it’s your turn.
 Which of these healthy, non-toxic cookware options will you try first?

 P.S.
-If you haven’t yet, visit our post on safe, non-toxic dinner plates to pair with your cookware for a truly toxic chemical-free meal!
+Don’t forget to visit our guide on safe, non-toxic dinner plates to pair with your cookware for a 100% toxin-free meal!